JiangWeixian/webpack-plugin-react-pages/README.md

 # webpack-plugin-react-pages
 > Webpack plugin port of [vite-plugin-pages](https://github.com/hannoeru/vite-plugin-pages)

-*Only support react, check playground for more details*
+*Only support react, check playground for more details.
+Plugin use remix route style by default.*

 ## install